voucherifyio/sdk-php-openapi-based/docs/Api/ValidationRulesApi.md

 );
 $related_object_id = 'related_object_id_example'; // string | The resource ID to which the validation rule was assigned; this could be, for example, a resource ID of a voucher, campaign, earning rule, reward assignment, promotion tier, or distribution.
 $rule = 'rule_example'; // string | Validation rule ID.
 $page = 56; // int | Which page of results to return.
+The lowest value is 1.
-$limit = 56; // int | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+$limit = 56; // int | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
-$order = 'order_example'; // string | Sorts the results using one of the filtering options: `-created_at`, `created_at`, where the dash `-` preceding a sorting option means sorting in a descending order.
+$order = 'order_example'; // string | Sorts the results using one of the filtering options: -created_at, created_at, where the dash - preceding a sorting option means sorting in a descending order.

 try {
     $result = $apiInstance->listValidationRulesAssignments($related_object_id, $rule, $page, $limit, $order);